w3c/wai-curricula/content/designer/page-layout.md

 Students should be able to:

-* explain how appropriate contrast ratios allow people with disabilities to read, understand, and distinguish foreground from background user interface components
+* explain how appropriate contrast ratios allow people with disabilities to read, understand, and distinguish user interface components
 * create designs that allow text and images of text to have a contrast ratio of at least 4.5:1 with respect to their background
 * create designs that allow for large-scale text and images of text to have a contrast ratio of at least 3:1 with respect to their background
 * create designs that allow user interface components and graphical elements to have a contrast ratio of at least 3:1 with respect to their background